-The North American Computational Linguistics Open (NACLO) competition
+The North American Computational Linguistics Open (NACLO) Competition

 NACLO organizes contests across the US and Canada in which middle school and high school students solve linguistics puzzles.
 No prior knowledge of linguistics or languages is necessary to solve the problems - just logic skills.